 - The dilution schemes indicated below are only suggestions.
 Dilutions should be based on the expected concentration of the unknown sample such that the diluted sample falls within the dynamic range of the standard curve.
-Prepare one or more dilutions of the sample in 1X Dilution Buffer B using the same serial dilution technique described below until the desired concentration is obtained. - Serum and plasma Recommended starting dilution is 1:50,000.
-With this large dilution one must strive for accurate pipetting.
-A typical dilution scheme starts by adding 10 μl of plasma into 990 μl of 1X Dilution Buffer B to give a 1:100 dilution.
-This is repeated by adding 10 μl of the 1:100 diluted sample to 990 μl of 1X Dilution Buffer B to give 1:10,000 dilution.
-Finally, 100 μl of the 1:10,000 diluted sample is added to 400 μl of 1X Dilution Buffer B to result in a 1:50,000 dilution.
-It is important to mix thoroughly at each dilution step.
+Prepare one or more dilutions of the sample in 1X Dilution Buffer B using the same serial dilution technique described below until the desired concentration is obtained. - Serum and plasma with elevated IgE Recommended starting dilution is 1:100.
+A typical dilution scheme would be to add 10 μl of plasma into 990 μl of 1X Dilution Buffer B to give a 1:100 dilution. - Serum and plasma with normal IgE level Recommended starting dilution is 1:10.